hapax/hapax.github.io/assets/teaching.md

 I want to suggest two directions out of the scrubland.
 I will give concrete examples, based on the (randomly selected) snippet of calculus above.
-This is a final year topic, and my examples will be designed for final year students.
+This is a topic for advanced students, and my examples will be chosen accordingly.
-To provide evidence that the simple-minded approach of making maths interesting works for other grade levels, I'll give a supplementary set of examples for trigonometry.
+But to provide evidence that the simple-minded approach of making maths fun works at other grade levels, I'll give a supplementary set of examples for trigonometry.

 The first direction is *pure mathematics*, towards